arvryna/go-guide/README.md

 Block of code that you want to execute before it executes a handler of web request for example.
 This works similar to constuct like before_action, after_action in rails for example.

+# STDIN and STDOUT
+STDIN:  fmt.Scanln(&n)
+STDOUT: use fmt.Printf("\n") // this is print with format, you don't need to use fmt.Sprintf inside again

 # Working with docker
 An example of a simple hw app with a dockerfile can be found here `samples/greeter`

 # Printing strings:
 - ``` fmt.printf("%#v", struct) // print any struct ```

 # Code style: